 If you’ve setup automatic investments already with Betterment, you can now just track your performance in Mint without having to regularly login to Betterment.
 It will show you historical performance charts, allocations, and lots more.
 Talk about easy.

-Sign Up Now To Get Your $25 Bonus!
+Sign Up Now To Get Your Account Fee Free For A Limited Time!